Soundness-preserving composition of synchronously and asynchronously interacting workflow net components: Asynchronous-Synchronous Composition of GFW-Nets

-Note also that after synchronizing transitions, there can be places with the coincident neighborhood in a composition result.
-Such places can be merged into a single one to make the net \emph{P-simple}.
-Correspondingly, in Fig. \ref{comp_ex2}, we can merge the output places of the synchronized transition $(b, f)$.
+Note also that after synchronizing transitions, the AS-composition can have places, whose neighborhoods coincide.
+Such places \emph{can} be merged into a single one to make a net \emph{P-simple}.
+Correspondingly, in Fig.\,\ref{comp_ex2}, we have merged the output places of the synchronized transitions $b$ and $f$.